-In June 2013, the President and CEO voluntarily agreed to reduce his salary from \$275,000 per annum to \$240,000 per annum.
-Subsequently, in July 2013, all NEOs (including the President & CEO), voluntarily agreed to reduce their salaries to \$180,000, with the exception of the COO, whose salary was reduced to \$190,000.
-The CFO's salary was increased to \$200,000 in December 2013 to reflect his significant contributions to the Company, but was also immediately voluntarily reduced to \$180,000 at that time.
-These reductions were reviewed at the end of 2013 and are reviewed on an ongoing basis, with the expectation that such salaries will be modified in consideration of commodity prices and the Corporation's financial position.
+In June 2013, the President and CEO voluntarily reduced his salary from \$275,000 per annum to

+\$240,000 per annum.
+Subsequently, in July 2013, all NEOs at the time (including the President & CEO), voluntarily agreed to reduce their salaries to \$180,000.
+The CFO's salary was increased to \$205,000 in April 2015 to reflect his significant contributions to the Company, but the voluntary reduction of his salary to \$180,000 was maintained.
+Similarly, the Controller's salary was increased to \$150,000 in April 2015 to reflect his significant contributions to the Company, but voluntarily maintained at \$144,000.
+These reductions were reviewed at the end of 2015 and are reviewed on an ongoing basis, with the expectation that such salaries will be modified in consideration of commodity prices and the Corporation's financial position.